 Please note that if you choose to make a donation to Kindred Souls Foundation during the online registration process there will be a processing fee for the donation by the software company.

 Yes, packet pick up is offered and highly encouraged!
-You may pick up a packet on someone’s behalf only if you bring a hand signed permission note from them (with the exception of a parent/guardian picking up their child’s packet).
+You may pick up a packet on someone’s behalf only if 1) they have signed the waiver and 2) you bring a hand signed permission note from them or our authorization form (with the exception of a parent/guardian picking up their child’s packet).

 The route will go up one 60-step flight over and down the next 60-step flight.
-You will either run up or down every step inside the Bowl.
+You will either run up or down every step inside the Bowl for a total of 1,628 steps.
 For those who want an extra challenge we are offering a 2 lap option – 3,256 steps!
 Check it out here: Race Route